garrandall/popular-music-data/tracks/there-s-so-much-love-all-around-me-the-three-degrees.md

   start_date: '1971-05-15'
 ---
 A long time ago, it seems
-That I was young and full of dreams, ooh yeah
+That I was young and full of dreams, oh yeah
 The world was mine alone
 I watched my world soon disappear
 As I went on from year to year